 The American Saddlebred was originally bred to mimic the English Saddlebred and is said to have a heavier build than its English counterpart.

-However, this can also depend on the trainer and whether they care to keep the horse fit.
+However, this also depends on whether the trainer cares about keeping the horse fit.
 These warmblood horse breeds are often used as show horses, dressage horses, pleasure horses, and in harness racing.

 There is even a type of harness called the American Saddlebred Harness designed specifically for these horses!